-3) Final Outcome Letter.
-Within 7 calendar days following the conclusion of the hearing, the Hearing Board will issue a written decision letter (the "Final Outcome Letter") concurrently to the Respondent, the Complainant and the alleged victim (if not the Complainant), the Title IX Coordinator, the Vice President for Student Services if the Respondent is a student, and the appropriate Vice President or Athletic Director if the Respondent is an employee.
+- b) Implementation of Sanctions.
+Sanctions imposed are not effective until the resolution of any timely appeal pursuant to Article V(b)(v), below.
+However, if it is advisable that in order to protect the welfare of the victim or the University Community, the Hearing Board may recommend that any sanctions be effective immediately and continue in effect until such time as the appeal process is exhausted. - 3) Final Outcome Letter.
+Within seven (7) business days following the conclusion of the hearing, the Hearing Board will issue a written decision letter (the "Final Outcome Letter") concurrently to the Respondent, the Complainant and the alleged victim (if not the Complainant), the Title IX Coordinator, the Vice President for Student Services if the Respondent is a student, and the appropriate Vice President or Athletic Director if the Respondent is an employee.
 The Final Outcome Letter will set forth (1) the name of the Respondent, (2) the violation(s) of this Policy for which the Respondent was found responsible, if any; (3) sanctions imposed on the Respondent, if any; and (4) the option to appeal by either party.
 The University will not require either party to abide by a nondisclosure agreement, in writing or otherwise, that would prevent the redisclosure of information related to the outcome of the proceeding.